github/training-kit/paths/intro-to-github/08-working-on-github.md

   - Commits use the imperative mood. _Add_ instead of _Added_. _Merge_ instead of _Merged_.
   - Think of your commit as expressing intent to introduce a change.

-  ## Choosing Your Branch
+  ## Choose Your Branch

-  Next, you will designate where you want your changes to be committed.
-If you were on your branch when you clicked the Create New File button, GitHub will prompt you to commit directly to that branch.
+  Next, designate where you want your changes to be committed.
+If you were on your branch when you clicked the **Create New File** button, GitHub will prompt you to commit directly to that branch.
 But, if you forgot to create a new branch, you can do it now.

 ---